-The synchronization method for optimism control of Refined PNSM is an adaptation of the method introduced in [2].
+The synchronization method for optimism control of Refined PNSM is a further development of the method introduced in our previous work [2].
 There it was used to parallelize the All Events Method (AEM) [1], which is an alternative to NSM for simulation of RDME models.
 The AEM does not aggregate reactions and diffusions in a subvolume, but maintains the next timestamp of all reactions and diffusions in the event queue.
 The advantage of AEM is that it can be used for parameter sensitivity estimation, but its disadvantage is that the event queues require large amounts of memory, causing sequential AEM to be significantly slower than NSM.
 For this reason, Parallel AEM achieves poor speedup relative sequential NSM.
-However, its speedup over sequential AEM is quite good, due to the availability of precise information about timestamps of future inter-LP events [2].
+However, its speedup over sequential AEM is quite good, due to the availability of precise information about timestamps of future inter-LP events (see [2] and Section 5.7).